What is GraphRAG?

 - Enterprise search with compliance filters

 Go beyond keyword matches.
-GraphRAG retrieves answers based on relationships, role-based access, and internal policies—ensuring search results are both relevant and compliant. - Agentic AI assistants
+GraphRAG retrieves answers based on relationships, role-based access, and internal policies—ensuring search results are both relevant and compliant.
+This elevates enterprise search from keyword lookup to structured context interrogation. - Agentic AI assistants

 Agents built on GraphRAG can perceive context, recall structured history, and plan actions within an organization’s rules—moving from reactive bots to intelligent co-workers. - Fraud investigation and detection